 Again, what can we do differently?

-Giving content (valuable, ever changing, unique content) for free, whilst great, isn't enough.
-It gets you attention but it needs to be partnered with something more immediate and gratifying.
-For us this was going out and finding people who we thought would like our content.
+Giving content (valuable, ever-changing, unique content) for free, whilst great, isn't enough.
+It gets your attention but it needs to be partnered with something more immediate and gratifying.
+For us, this was going out and finding people who we thought would like our content.